 Proceeding east on Route 2, one comes to a vast historic mill complex in downtown North Adams.
-It is the site of MASS MoCA which present art exhibitions, music, dance, theater, and multimedia events.
-North Adams is also home to La Festa and the Fall Foliage Festival and Parade.
+It is the site of MASS MoCA which presents art exhibitions, music, dance, theater, and multimedia events.
+North Adams is also home to the Fall Foliage Festival and Parade.

 Route 2 east from North Adams leads to the Mohawk Trail, one of the most famous scenic drives in the Berkshires.
 The road follows the old trail Native Americans of the Five Nations used to pass between the Connecticut and Hudson Valleys.
 First point of interest on the trail is the Hairpin Turn, where the trail rises sharply to the Western Summit (called Spirit Mountain by Native Americans).
 There is an observation point from which excellent views of mountainous portions of southern Vermont and northwestern Massachusetts can be seen including Mount Greylock, Mount Prospect and Mount Williams.

 Continuing up the trail, the next stop is Whitcomb Summit, the top of the trail.
 From this elevation, 2,173 feet, one can see far into southern Vermont and New Hampshire.
 Further along, the trail crosses a bridge and turns sharply to the left.
 Another road leads to the right.
 Here the visitor has a choice of three routes; 1.
 To continue along the trail to Charlemont, Shelburne Falls, and Greenfield; 2.
 To retrace the route back to North Adams; 3.
 To turn right away into Savoy Mountain State Forest for a visit to Tannery Falls.